a-schaefers/themelios/README.md

 The generated iso will be found inside the newly created "result/" directory.

+_Note: It would be best practice to fork the project, audit the script, and modify the curl url to use your fork._ :)

 ## Putting it all together (a real-world example)
 While I do not regard my personal setup to be the ideal for everybody, what follows is to show-case [how Themelios can be used to bootstrap multiple, per-machine configurations](https://github.com/a-schaefers/nix-config).